Suman Chakraborty: Career

-Chakraborty has published nearly 500 articles in reputed international journals (including high-impact interdisciplinary journals such as Advanced Materials, Proceedings of the National Academy of Sciences - USA, Physical Review Letters, Nano Letters, ACS Nano and large numbers of articles in prestigious topical Journals such as Lab-on-a-Chip, Physical Review, Physics of Fluids and Journal of Fluid Mechanics).
-More than 40 Ph.D. students have graduated under his supervision.
-He has around 25 numbers of patented technologies, several of which have been transferred to Companies and commercialized, as a reflection of high-impact translational outreach.
-These translated and commercialized technologies include premium innovations on nucleic acid based point-of-care rapid molecular diagnostic technology (COVIRAP), hand-held oral cancer screening device, paper- and compact-disc based blood test kits, rapid screening platform for antibiotic resistance, among several others.
+Chakraborty has published more than 525 articles in international journals (including interdisciplinary journals such as Advanced Materials, Proceedings of the National Academy of Sciences - USA, Physical Review Letters, Nano Letters, ACS Nano and articles in journals such as Lab-on-a-Chip, Physical Review, Physics of Fluids and Journal of Fluid Mechanics).
+Till now 50 Ph.D. students have graduated under his supervision.
+He has around 25 numbers of patented technologies,.
+These translated and commercialized technologies include innovations on nucleic acid based point-of-care rapid molecular diagnostic technology (COVIRAP), hand-held oral cancer screening device, paper- and compact-disc based blood test kits, rapid screening platform for antibiotic resistance, among several others.